microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>cross_qk</tt> (optional) : V</dt>
 <dd>Output the accumulated stacked Q*K in cross attentions.
 Let H = number of Head of cross attention, F = the frames or kv-seq-len of the cross attention input, T = real decoded token length, L = number of layers,B = batch size, R = num_return_sequences.
 It then should return tensor of shape [B, R, L*H, T, F].If cross_qk_layer_head is given, shape is [B, R, cross_qk_layer_head.shape[0], T, F]</dd>
 <dt><tt>non_speech_probs</tt> (optional) : T</dt>
-<dd>For whisper model, output the probabilities from logits after encoder and context decoding for the no_speech_token.Currently we treat the last token's logits is what we need, in future extra graph logic may be add to the encoder/context-decoder subgraph.The prob is save before logits may be updated by extra-decoding-ids.
+<dd>For whisper model, output the probabilities from logits after encoder and context decoding for the no_speech_token_id.Currently we treat the last token's logits is what we need, in future extra graph logic may be add to the encoder/context-decoder subgraph.The prob is save before logits may be updated by extra-decoding-ids.
 The shape of non_speech_probs is [B]</dd>
 </dl>

 #### Type Constraints